dimispapa/bouldering-cyprus/README.md

 | Account | Mobile | ![Lighthouse Audit](./docs/images/lighthouse/lighthouse-account-mobile.png) | No major problems |
 | Account | Desktop | ![Lighthouse Audit](./docs/images/lighthouse/lighthouse-account-desktop.png) | No major problems |

-## Java

-# Deployment
+# Development & Deployment

+## Version Control and Repository Management

+- **Repository Management:**
+  - Used GitHub for version control
+  - Implemented branches for development and deployment
+  - Implemented pull requests for merging branches into main
+  - Used GitHub rules to prevent merging to main with errors
+  - Implemented code scanning and security checks

 ## Deployment to Heroku
-The application is deployed on Heroku with the following configuration:
+The application is deployed on [Heroku](https://www.heroku.com/) with the following configuration:

 1. **Create a Heroku App:** Set up a new app on Heroku.
 2. **Configure Environment Variables:** Set up all necessary environment variables in Heroku settings.
+3. **Project setup:** Ensure a Procfile is present in the root directory along with a runtime.txt file to specify the Python version.
-3. **Database Setup:** Provision a PostgreSQL database.
+4. **Database Setup:** Provision a PostgreSQL database.
-4. **Static Files:** Configure AWS S3 for static and media file storage.
+5. **Static Files:** Configure AWS S3 for static and media file storage.
 Use Cloudfront to cache static files and improve performance.
-5. **Deploy:** Connect GitHub repository and enable automatic deployments.
+6. **Deploy:** Connect GitHub repository and enable automatic deployments.
 Enables Github security checks and code scanning, prevent commits to main branch with errors.

+## How to Clone the Repository

+1. Clone the repository: `git clone https://github.com/dimispapa/bouldering-cyprus.git`
+2. Install dependencies: `pip install -r requirements.txt`
+3. Set up environment variables in an `env.py` file
+4. Run migrations: `python manage.py migrate`
+5. Create a superuser: `python manage.py createsuperuser`

 ## Environment Variables
 The following environment variables are required: